change-hi/change-hi.github.io/morea/data-wrangling-1/experience-data-wrangling-intro.md

 ### Lesson Structure

 The structure for this lesson will require participants to run a jupyter notebook.
 In order to reduce the time required to get Jupyter notebooks setup and running we will be utilizing [Google Colab](https://colab.research.google.com/)), an  online Jupyter Notebooks environment from Google.
 At the beginning of each module, you'll find a link directing you to the Colab notebook website specific to that lesson.
+Look for the "Open in Colab" icon above.

 <div class="alert alert-success mt-3" role="alert" markdown="1">